This doc is for version 1.15.99 (dev) .

 $ hledger payees Store Name Gas Station Person A

 Print market price directives from the journal.
 With –costs, also print synthetic market prices based on transaction prices.
 With –inverted-costs, also print inverse prices based on transaction prices.
 Prices (and postings providing prices) can be filtered by a query.
+Price amounts are always displayed with their full precision.

 print, txns, p